-About the FdSc Mental Health Studies (Clinical) programme
+About the FdSc Mental Health Studies (Clinical) (recruiting for September 2021) programme

 This programme will develop practitioners who are highly skilled in partnership working, integrating care with those who access mental health services and their carers.